-Congress Theatre, Devonshire Park Theatre, Winter Garden.
+In Eastbourne see Congress Theatre, Devonshire Park Theatre, Winter Garden.

 Disabled visitors and newcomers planning to attend a performance should first discuss their needs and any special requirements with the Box Office staff when booking tickets.
 They will try to ensure disabled theatre-goers are offered the most appropriate seats.
 The Congress Theatre offers an additional service for any group bookings i.e. residential homes, schools etc. who would benefit from arriving early.
 Please contact the theatre at 01323 415528 in advance to arrange for a Support Usher to welcome the group before everyone else.
 Leave a message for the Duty Manager who will make contact as soon as possible.
 At the Devonshire Park Theatre, entrance for wheelchairs users is to the right of the building.
 Please make yourself known to a member of the front of house team who will escort theatre-goers to this entrance.
 For ease of access, if entering the building through this door, it is suggested disabled visitors and their essential companions if also present purchase their tickets on this side of the auditorium, for seats number 1 onwards.
 There is also an Essential Companion scheme.
 Application forms are available from box office by calling 01323 412000 or by downloading the Essential Companion Scheme Application Form.

 • Wheelchair accessible toilet